 What does the law say?

-In many western countries there are laws against sexual harassment (such as bullying, discrimination, aggression and pressure).
-Employers are required by this law to implement policies aimed at preventing these so-called psycho social workloads, or limit them.
-They are also required to provide information about the psycho social workload hazards and the measures taken by the employer to prevent the load or reduce to a minimum.
+In many western countries, there are laws against sexual harassment (such as bullying, discrimination, aggression and pressure).
+Employers are required by this law to implement policies aimed at preventing these so-called psycho-social workloads or limiting them.
+They are also required to provide information about the psycho-social workload hazards and the measures taken by the employer to prevent the load or reduce it to a minimum.

 What can an employer do against sexual harassment?